ETSells/ETSells/README.md

 exposure to project management to get to work with such a dedicated team and play a central role in guiding our goals.
 On the technical side, I specialize in the application architecture, flight logic, and flash memory, but I've been all around our codebase and I'm always trying to learn more.
-If you're an ASU student with interests in embedded systems, firmware, real-time operating systems, software architecture, C programming, python programming, or literally anything else you see on the organization's page: reach out to me and join us!
+If you're an ASU student with interests in embedded systems, firmware, real-time operating systems, software architecture, C programming, Python programming, or literally anything else you see on the organization's page: reach out to me and join us!

 ### Languages